Ricks-Lab/gpu-utils/README.md

 ## New in Development -  v3.8.4

 * Fixed GpuType and GpuVendor dictionary initialization as described in update to issue 139.
+* Fixed skip list for APU which incorrectly included memory parameters.

 ## Development Plans